Summer Programs for High School Students

 Banson Fashion School Summer Programs (NYC) www.bansonnyc.org or (917) 328-1469.

-Bank of America Summer Future Leaders Program BOFA Summer student leader program link
+Bank of America Summer Future Leaders Program BOFA Summer student leader program link (closed for 2021)

 Columbia University Summer Programs for High School Students, fee waiver code: HSIM220